WebSocket Communication Protocol

 1. Hello

-• The handshake confirmation message returned by the server.
+• Handshake confirmation message returned by server.

 • Must contain "type": "hello" and "transport": "websocket".